markusseidler/markusseidler.github.io/_posts/2018-06-23-Sine_function.md

 ### What is the sine function?

 Sine is one the major functions in trigonometry.
 The sine function of a right triangle is the ratio of the angle-opposite side compared to the hypotenuse.
-Sine can also be often found in nature and two of the most common observations with sine patterns are sound and light waves.
+Sine waves can also be observed in nature and two of the most common observations with sine patterns are sound and light waves.

 <img src="{{ site.url }}{{ site.baseurl }}/images/SINE/sine.jpg"
 alt="Sine Formula">

-For me, it describes the perfectness and harmony of a circle.
-If the triangle follows the circumference, then the ratio changes in the pattern of a sine wave.
+If the triangle follows the circumference, then the ratio changes following the pattern of a sine wave.
+For me, it just describes the perfectness and harmony of a circle.
+Simple.
+Beautiful.

 We can very quickly code sine waves with numpy and plot them with matplotlib.